ajmal017/amp/documentation/general/architecture_diagrams.md

   - Low-level details

 - Audience:
-  - both technical and non-technical people
+  - Both technical and non-technical people
-  - both inside and outside the software development team
+  - Both inside and outside the software development team

 - A system system is made of one or more containers